 How to setup the Kanban View

 If Kanban has been enabled on your platform, it will be available as a view option for your records, alongside List, Card and the Calendar view.
 The first time you enter your Kanban view (or if no Default Field is set), you will see a dropdown menu at the top left of your page (indicated below).
 This will allow you to select and then switch the Kanban field.
-The fields within the dropdown will be all Single Select fields from within the Form Template for the visible database.
+The fields within the dropdown will be all Single Select or Radio Button fields from within the Form Template for the visible database.

 Once a field has been selected, Kanban columns will appear.
 You can see an example of Kanban Columns below (note that these have the highlight color field feature enabled).